-Where a longitudinal stitch pour, in accordance with Technical Specification MRTS68, is required to join reinforced concrete decks or other components subject to traffic movements or vibration, provision shall be made to ensure that the stitch pour can be completed within a 48 hour period.
+Where a longitudinal stitch pour, in accordance with Technical Specification MRTS68 Dynamic Testing of Piles, is required to join reinforced concrete decks or other components subject to traffic movements or vibration, provision shall be made to ensure that the stitch pour can be completed within a 48 hour period.
 During this period, provision for reducing or minimising the deflection, differential effect and vibration shall be made.